 Credit: @firstblood1982 on Instagram

 Invented in Saratoga Springs in 1853, the potato chip is of course one of the world’s most popular snacks—crispy, salty, and perfect.
-Order Original Saratoga Chips for a taste of the chips from their source, or try New York Chips cooked in avocado oil from the Taste NY online shop.
+Order Original Saratoga Chips for a taste of the chips from their source, or try New York Chips cooked in avocado oil.

 Chicken Riggies (Central New York)